Volcanic Eruptions on the Reykjanes Peninsula in Iceland - A Complete Timeline (2021-2024)

 Is it safe to visit Iceland because of the eruptions?
 Yes, the eruptions do not impact flights to Iceland, and most of the country is still accessible.
 Depending on the situation, access to the Blue Lagoon might be unavailable due to its proximity to the volcanic area.

 How many eruptions have there been so far?
-Since 2021, there have been nine eruptions in Reykjanes.
-Two by Fagradalsfjall, one by Litli-Hrutur, one by Hagafell and five by Sundhnukagigar.
+Since 2021, there have been ten eruptions in Reykjanes.
+Two were by Fagradalsfjall, one by Litli-Hrutur, one by Hagafell, and the rest by Sundhnukagigar.

 Can I visit the eruption?
 The volcano area and the town of Grindavik are currently closed.
 You can visit the volcano area on a helicopter tour from Reykjavik.